AppImageCrafters/appimage-builder-docs/source/reference/recipe.rst

 have to test that the application is properly bundled and isolated, therefore it's recommended to use minimal Docker images (i.e.: with no desktop environment installed).

 **IMPORTANT**: Docker is required to be installed and running to execute the tests.
+Also the current use must have permissions to use it.

 Each test case has a name, which could be any alphanumeric string and the following parameters:

 - **image**: Docker image to be used.
 - **command**: command to execute.
-- **use_host_x**: whether to share or not the host X11 session with the container.
-  *This feature may not be supported by some containers as it depends on X11*.
 - **env**: dict of environment variables to be passed to the Docker container.

 .. code-block:: yaml